-Bulimia is an eating disorder.
-You binge eat and then vomit, use laxatives, starve yourself, or exercise for hours to prevent weight gain.
-This behavior happens often, usually at least 2 times a week for several months.
+Bulimia nervosa is an eating disorder.
+You eat a large amount of food in a short period of time.
+This is called binging.
+You then vomit, use laxatives, starve, or exercise for hours to prevent weight gain.
+This is called purging.
+You do this at least 1 time each week for several months.

 What increases my risk for bulimia nervosa?

-Bulimia is most common among women, but men can also have bulimia.
-It usually begins between the ages of 13 and 28.
+Bulimia usually begins between the ages of 13 and 28.
+You may continue to have bulimia as an adult.
+You may have episodes of binging and purging only when you are feeling stressed.
 The following may increase your risk for bulimia:

-- You are overweight or think you are too heavy.
-You have tried many diets.
+- Being overweight or thinking you are too heavy

-- You participate in a sport or activity that values thinness, such as gymnastics, cheerleading, wrestling, or modeling.
+- Participation in a sport or activity that values thinness, such as gymnastics, wrestling, or modeling

-- You have a history of anxiety, depression, or obsessive-compulsive thoughts.
+- A history of anxiety, depression, or obsessive-compulsive thoughts

-- You have a family member with an eating disorder, obesity, or problems with substance abuse.
+- A family history of an eating disorder, obesity, or problems with substance abuse

-- You do not have good relationships with family members, or you have had lots of stress or trauma in your life.
+- Not having good relationships with family members, or stress or trauma

 What are the signs and symptoms of bulimia nervosa?